The Actors Studio Academy @ klpac is made up of dedicated and passionate facilitators. Click on their names to find out more about them! 😀

 Kimmy also received Best Actress at the BMW Shorties Awards in 2008.
 The rest of her directorial endeavours include NIGHTLIFE CREATURES (2011), WAITING FOR GODOT (2010), PILGRIMS & A LOSER (2010), WOMEN OF SILK RIVER (2010), THE BENCH (2009) and OKIKU – A TRAGEDY RETOLD (2007) and Co-director in MALAYSIAN GIRLS THE MUSICAL (2011) alongside the celebrated Joe Hasham OAM.

-Vicky specializes in working with young children, through creative English classes with speech and drama components, private tutoring, school holiday programs, special needs homeschooling, class presentations, year end concerts, and live shows!
+Vicky specialises in working with young children, through creative English classes with speech and drama components, private tutoring, school holiday programs, special needs homeschooling, class presentations, year end concerts, and live shows!
 Passionate about educating young minds, Vicky strives to make the world a better place through embarking on educational journeys with the future generation.